frisbee23/docker-i-doit/README.md

 chmod +x initialize-db-once.sh; ./initialize-db-once.sh
 ```

-5)Point your browser to `http://thehost:80/i-doit/` and complete the installation steps.
+5) Point your browser to `http://thehost:80/i-doit/` and complete the installation steps.

-6)chmod +x change-db-after-idoit-setup.sh;  ./change-db-after-idoit-setup.sh
+6) chmod +x change-db-after-idoit-setup.sh;  ./change-db-after-idoit-setup.sh

 7) Point your browser to `http://thehost:80/i-doit/` - you should be able to use i-doit now